osrf/gazebo_tutorials/contrib_code/tutorial.md

 >  Code must have zero compile warnings.
 This currently only applies to Linux.

 1. Style
-> A tool is provided in Gazebo (and other repositories) to check for correct style.
+> A tool is provided in Gazebo-classic (and other repositories) to check for correct style.
 Your code must have no errors after running the following command from the root of the source tree:
 >
 > `sh tools/code_check.sh`
 >